French style sweet potato soufflé is a fancified way of enjoying your sweet potatoes at the holidays.

 - Bake for 50 - 60 minutes until top is browned and the soufflé is firm to the touch.

-- Squeeze the juice from the lemon and discard the seeds.
+- Squeeze the juice from the lemon half and discard the seeds.
 Whisk together the fresh lemon juice with the maple syrup.
 Serve with the soufflé.

 For more Thanksgiving side dish inspiration be sure and visit the Food Network and these fabulous bloggers: